akoumavich/ml-internship-isospec/README.md

 - **Quality Checks (QC or dQC)**: Mixture of all samples to monitor signal consistency.
 Pooled QC in the schema. dQC is a diluted version of the QC and can also be considered a normal QC

 Do not worry about the technical details of the experiment, you must gather at this stage samples have different class and purposes within the experiment.
-Your input data is summarized in three files, all in `data/input` in csv format:1. **Data Matrix** (NxM): - Rows: Sample IDs (N samples) - Columns: Feature IDs (M features) - Values: Peak areas
+Your input data is summarized in three files, all in `data/input` in csv format:
+1. **Data Matrix** (NxM):
+- Rows: Sample IDs (N samples)
+- Columns: Feature IDs (M features)
+- Values: Peak areas

 2. **Feature Metadata** (MxK):
-- Rows: Feature IDs (M features)\
+- Rows: Feature IDs (M features)
- - Columns: Feature descriptors (RT, m/z) (K descriptors)\
+- Columns: Feature descriptors (RT, m/z) (K descriptors)
 3. **Acquisition List** (NxD):
-- Sample metadata including batch and run order (D descriptors)\
+- Sample metadata including batch and run order (D descriptors)
- - Rows: Sample IDs (N samples)\
+- Rows: Sample IDs (N samples)
 4. **Exogenous Standards** (Sxk):
  - Rows: Exogenous standards IDs (S standards): They are identified by GUn corresponding to the glycan unit, e.g. GU4 is composed of four glycan units from a Maltodextrin ladder.
   - Columns: Feature descriptors (RT, m/z) (k descriptors)

 ### A - Exploratory Data Analysis
 Your first task is to inspect the data, understand the dynamics at hand and perform necessary analysis to assess if the experiments is exploitable for biomarker discovery.

 As the analytical platform can introduce measurement bias, it's crucial to monitor both technical variability (from the instrument) and biological variability (true differences between samples).

-Some metrics to consider:• Coefficient of variation (CV): Captures variability in peak area across samples• D-Ratio: Compares technical to biological variation
+Some metrics to consider:
+- Coefficient of variation (CV): Captures variability in peak area across samples
+- D-Ratio: Compares technical to biological variation

 You can find more on these metrics in the resources section.

+To guide your analysis, consider these questions:
+1. Are there features that could correspond to isomers (same mass but diffrent retention time)?
+2. Are there features that could correspond to isotopes or adducts (same retention time but different mass)
+3. Is there any correlation (in terms of peak area) between isomers ? between isotopes?
-To guide your analysis, consider these questions:1.
-How many features have been detected, how is the distribution across mz and retention time, and across classes?
-1.a How do you interpret differences between QC classes and sample classes?
+4. How many features have been detected, how is the distribution of detection rate across mz and retention time, and across classes? **NB:** you can set a threshold of minimal intensity to consider a peak detected.
+   - How do you interpret differences between QC classes and sample classes?
 Does it correspond to an expected behavior?
-2. How is the contamination in the experiment?
-How would you mitigate this effect moving forward?3.
-Are the standards detected consistently across the experiment?4.
-How is the distribution of intensities across the classes?
+5. How is the contamination in the experiment?
+How would you mitigate this effect moving forward?
+6. Are the standards detected consistently across the experiment?
+7. How is the distribution of intensities across the classes?
 Are there any trends with respect to classes, run order?
-1.a How do you interpret differences?
+   - How do you interpret differences?
 Does it correspond to expected behavior?
-5. How are QCs between the batches?
+8. How are QCs between the batches?
 How would you qualify measurement stability?

 You are encouraged to provide figures, summary statistics to motivate any insights you gather.
 Feel free to expand from these questions to interrogate other aspects of the data.
 Make sure to analyze each figure, we judge the quality of the EDA from your ability to connect discoveries.
 It is preferred to limit the insights to a few but thouroughly explored rather than point out various obervations wihtout much depth.

 **Important Note:** For the following parts of this exercise we ask you to limit the analysis to only batch1 since batch2 does not contain any sample data.